Kratom Withdrawal Timeline, Symptoms & More

 Days 2 and 3

-Days 4 – 7
+Days 4 Through 7

-Pain in the muscles, joints, or bones will decrease substantially during this time.
-The abdominal pain may go away completely but the nausea may persist for a few more days.
-Likewise, the tremors, fever, and coordination issues will probably resolve around the fourth day, although a mild tremor may persist for a short time.
+Pain in the muscles, joints, or bones will decrease during this time.
+The abdominal pain may go away completely but nausea may persist for a few more days.
+Likewise, the tremors, fever, and coordination issues may resolve around the fourth day.
+A mild tremor may persist for a short time.

-Week 2 and Onwards (Post Acute)
+Week 2 and Onwards (Post-Acute)

 How Bad is Kratom Withdrawal?